 The Top 5 Road Bikes for Women Compared

-Our reviews of the top five road bikes for women compare the 54cm sizes of each bike, except for the LIV Envie advanced, for which we used the Medium (M) size.
-Doing so allows us to more accurately compare each bike’s geometry and features to give you a precise picture of their differences and of what each bike is capable.
+Our reviews of the top five road bikes for women compare the 54cm sizes of each bike, except for the LIV Envie Advanced, for which we used the Medium (M) size.
+Doing so allows us to more accurately compare each bike’s geometry and features to give you an idea of what each bike can do.

 Stack / Reach